Dave-team/Knowledge-base/Tools.md

 - Ublock Origin
 - Adguard for iOs

 ### Other apps
 - Keep Mac awake: Amphetamine.
 Alternatives are Lungo, Caffeine
 - Password Manager: Bitwarden.
 Alternatives are 1Password and Lastpass.
 Also store important notes here - e.g. card details
 - Dictionairies: default Mac Dictionaries app
 - VPN.
 Surfshark.
 Many alternatives that are often slightly more expensive
-- F.lux to reduce blue light in early morning and evenings
+- F.lux to reduce blue light in early morning and evenings.
+This is Night Shift on iOS
 - Window management: Rectangle App
 - Keyboard customization: Karabiner.
 Test out using Karabiner EventViewer
 - Calendar and events in Mac menu bar: Itsycal